Weasley-J/dtt-spring-boot-parent/README.md

 > - What is DTT?
 >
-> It's means  `domain-to-table`, aims to make it easy for you to automatically create DB tables based on your Java
+> It's means  `domain-to-table`, aims to make it easy for user to automatically create DB tables based on your Java
 > domain object model, domain driven table is the concept of `DTT`;
 >
 > - What can DTT do?